Dummiesman/DynamixThreeSpaceBlenderAddon/README.md

 The code is based off the Torque3D source code so adding in newer versions should be relatively easy

+## Limitations
+Only the first mesh on an object is imported at the moment

 ## Installation
 1. Grab the latest `io_scene_dtst3d.zip` here https://github.com/Dummiesman/DynamixThreeSpaceBlenderAddon/releases
 2. In Blender, select Edit > Preferences